Towards gauge unified, supersymmetric hidden strong dynamics: Setup

 \subsection{Particle contents}

-We extend the SM by adding complex scalar multiplets charged as fundamentals under a hidden $SU(N)_H$ gauge group with a confinement scale $\Lambda_H\sim\mathcal O(1)$ TeV.
+We extend the SM by adding complex scalar multiplets charged as fundamentals under a hidden $SU(N)_H$ gauge group with a confinement scale $\Lambda_H\sim\mathcal O(1)$~TeV.
 All the SM fields are neutral under the hidden gauge group.
-We choose the SM charges of those new particles as given in Table~\ref{spectrum}, so that one generation of them and their conjugates can be neatly embedded into irreducible representations of an $SU(5)_V$ gauge group which potentially unifies the SM gauge groups $SU(3)_C\times SU(2)_L\times U(1)_Y$, where the subscript $V$ denotes the visible sector.
-Explicitly, we have for these messenger fields:
+We choose the SM charges of those new particles as given in Table~\ref{spectrum}, so that one generation of them and their conjugates can be neatly embedded into part of or full irreducible representations of an $SU(5)_V$ gauge group which potentially unifies the SM gauge groups $SU(3)_C\times SU(2)_L\times U(1)_Y$, where the subscript $V$ denotes the visible sector.
+We emphasize here that the new particles in the class of models we focus on are all from Table~\ref{spectrum}, but this does not mean for each model new particles have to run the full spectrum Table~\ref{spectrum}.
+In fact, each set of new particles defines a specific model.
+In order for the hidden gauge group $SU(N)_H$ to be confined, the number of particles that are charged under the hidden group cannot be too large.
+We will check this issue in a specific model (\ref{non-susy-example}) later.